MechWild/build_guides/keyboards/clunker/readme.md

 Well, here we go.
 The most complicated step.
 Read through this entire step before cutting anything!

-First, we will be cutting the end of the wires off the solenoid so that we still have 1 to 2 inches (3mm to 5mm) of slack.
+First, we will be cutting the end of the wires off the solenoid so that we still have 1 to 2 inches (3 to 5 cm) of slack.

 I then like to tie the wires into a loose knot so that it doesn't seem as long when put on the board.